When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 If you sell general products – the type of items that could appeal to anyone and everyone (think phone cases) it might be a good idea to focus your efforts on a marketplace with lots of traffic.

-However, if you only have enough resources to be present in one marketplace and you sell niche products, think about opting for a niche marketplace where there is less traffic potential, but the traffic that goes there is much more highly targeted.
+However, if you only have enough resources to be present in one marketplace and sell niche products, think about opting for a niche marketplace with less traffic potential.
+Still, the traffic that goes there is much more highly targeted.

 Social selling makes sense.
-When we look at the number and demographics, there’s a huge number of people already using these platforms.
+When we look at the number and demographics, many people are already using these platforms.

-What this tells us is that we not only need to get our social media marketing strategy right, but we need to get better at how we use those channels to boost sales.
+This tells us that we not only need to get our social media marketing strategy right, but we need to get better at how we use those channels to boost sales.

-If you only use your Instagram account to push your products, you’re going to be met with not only pushback, but people won’t follow you or engage in your posts in the first place.
+But, if you only use your Instagram account to push your products, you will be met with pushback, but people won’t follow you or engage in your posts in the first place.

-What you should do is use a range of different types of posts and occasionally, where it’s necessary or fits, include sale buttons.
+It would help if you used a range of different types of posts and occasionally, where it’s necessary or fits, include sale buttons.

 Instagram has developed its own shopping commerce platform within its original photo-sharing tool.